 The History of Baptist Community Ministries

-In 2015, Baptist Community Ministries (BCM) celebrated two decades of service to the Greater New Orleans region.
+In 2020, Baptist Community Ministries (BCM) will celebrate 25 years of service to the Greater New Orleans region.
 But our service to the community actually began in 1926 with the opening of Southern Baptist Hospital.
 The hospital, a leading regional medical center, was located in the heart of Uptown New Orleans.
 For several generations, the hospital provided excellent healthcare to patients of all faiths.

 Due to the changing healthcare landscape in New Orleans, a decision was made to sell the hospital in 1995.
 The proceeds from the sale were used to create BCM, a faith-based philanthropic foundation.
 The focus changed from providing direct care to individual patients to making social investments (grants) in local nonprofits to improve the health of the community.